Underground Resistance: History

-Many of UR's earliest output would be the product of various experiments by Banks, Mills, and Hood - both solo and in collaboration.
+Many of UR's earliest output would be the product of various experiments by Banks, Mills, and Hood – both solo and in collaboration.
 "The Theory" and "Eye Of The Storm" (Sonic EP) were among the two earliest UR tracks to be released in 1990, followed by a stream of EPs and singles including "Riot", "Acid Rain", and "Jupiter Jazz".
-The trio also recorded under the aliases X-101 and X-102, releasing both EPs such a "Sonic Destroyer" and "Groundzero (The Planet)" and the albums "X-101" and "X-102 Discovers The Rings of Saturn".
+From Submerge came the Underground Resistance side projects X-101 and X-102.
+Under the aliases X-101 and X-102, the trio released both EPs such as "Sonic Destroyer" and "Groundzero (The Planet)" and the albums "X-101" and "X-102 Discovers The Rings of Saturn".

 When Mills and Hood moved on from the collective in 1992 to achieve international success as solo artists and DJs, Banks continued to lead UR releasing EPs during the mid-1990s such as "Return of Acid Rain", "Message to the Majors", and excursions into Nu Jazz on "Hi-Tech Jazz" as Galaxy 2 Galaxy.
 Increasingly acclaimed artists such as DJ Rolando, Suburban Knight, and Drexciya also joined the collective.

+"Message to the Majors", released in 1992, saw UR in full opposition to the music industry and the commercialization of Techno.
+In the album notes, the collective writes, "Message to all murderers on the Detroit Police Force -- We'll see you in hell."
+What's made clear by this oppositional rhetorics is that UR's "commitment to metropolitan politics and the criticism of its racist dimension seem to be at least equally important."
+In fact, URs discussion of race is an integral and distinguishing aspect of its politics and aesthetics that functions to directly oppose not only real-life systems of white supremacy, but also the media that maintains its prevalence in the mainstream.

-1998's "Interstellar Fugitives", the first full album credited to Underground Resistance, saw Mike Banks redefining the collective's sound as "High-Tech Funk", reflecting a shift in emphasis from hard, minimal club Techno to breakbeats, Electro and even occasionally Drum and Bass and down-tempo Hip-Hop.
+"Interstellar Fugitives", the first full album credited to Underground Resistance (and released in 1998), saw Mike Banks redefining the collective's sound as "High-Tech Funk", reflecting a shift in emphasis from hard, minimal club Techno to breakbeats, Electro and even occasionally Drum and Bass and down-tempo Hip-Hop.

 In 2014, UR took part in a lecture and discussion at New York's Museum of Modern Art.

+Their website proclaims the following call to action, encapsulating their attitudes towards the formal music economy:

+Isn't it obvious that music and dance are the keys to the universe?

+So called primitive animals and tribal humans have known this for thousands of years!

+We urge all brothers and sisters of the underground to create and transmit their tones and frequencies no matter how so called primitive their equipment may be.

+Transmit these tones and wreak havoc on the programmers!